-The Trinity is a very important doctrine to know about because there are a lot of groups that deny the Trinity.
+The Trinity doctrine is very important to know about because there are a lot of groups that deny the Trinity.
 Some, like the Jehovah's Witnesses (JWs), would say that Jesus Christ is not God and that the Holy Spirit is not a person.
 Other groups like the Jesus-Only people or the Apostolics, also known as the United Pentecostals, believe that Jesus is God, but they believe that the Father, the Son and the Holy Spirit are different modes of the same person.
 Neither believe in the Triune God.
 Hopefully, I can give you enough information from the Word of God that you can counter these heresies, because that's exactly what they are.

 Trinity Doctrine DefinitionFirst I'll give you the definition of the Trinity doctrine, and then we'll work from there.
 The Bible teaches that within the nature of the one true God exists three separate and distinct persons: the Father, the Son and the Holy Spirit.
 They are co-equal in nature and co-eternal.
-The Trinity is NOT three gods in one.
-The Jehovah's Witnesses would say that the Trinity is defined as three gods in one.
+The Trinity doctrine is NOT three gods in one.
+The Jehovah's Witnesses would say that the Trinity doctrine is defined as three gods in one.
 Christians definitely do not believe that the Trinity doctrine is three gods in one.
 All through the Old Testament and many times in the New, we clearly see there is but one true God.